 Charity shops in Wigan

-Day to day, clothing, books and homeware carry the trade and the Wigan shop floor handles them with confidence.
-Donated jewellery is the smaller stream and the riskier one: it arrives only now and then, it is hard to judge at a glance, and pricing a real gold piece too low quietly hands money away from the charity.
+Day to day, clothing, books and homeware carry the trade and they are the stock a shop floor is set up to price.
+Donated jewellery is the smaller stream and the riskier one: it is hard to judge at a glance, and pricing a real gold piece too low quietly hands money away from the charity.

 GoldPaid was set up for that specific problem.
 Your Wigan shop carries on as normal, and the gold and silver, the part hardest to price fairly in the shop, is handled by a specialist who returns a clear written valuation.